camow7/embedded-angular/README.md

 Plug your Arduino's USB into the Raspberry Pi's USB port and you're ready to configure your ports.
 Jump to the config section.
 ## Setting up Your Pi from Scratch
 If you want to setup your Raspberry Pi yourself or are already running a Raspberry Pi image and want to add this project to it then just follow these steps or pick and choose the steps you need.
-### Setup your SD
+### Setup your Pi OS
 The first step is to setup your Raspberry Pi's SD with an operating system.
+I used the latest version of Raspbian.
 I recommend using [this](https://www.raspberrypi.org/documentation/installation/installing-images/) tutorial.
 If you are using Windows [Etcher](https://www.balena.io/etcher/) is the best tool for flashing the SD card with your downloaded Pi image.

+Once your SD is imaged power up your Raspberry Pi and take it through the first time boot setup.
+Ensure you enable SSH in the raspi-config.
+I also changed the host name of my pi to `ng-embedded`.
+###